 Instagram is the perfect place to share all of the beautiful photos that guests capture.
 The bride and groom can be tagged in all of the photos, allowing distant friends and relatives to see them immediately on one of the most highly visited social photography platforms.
 Instagram also offers nifty video sharing features for short clips of the wedding day, sharing the unique experience that every guest has had through their own eyes.
 Facebook is no longer the only place to share those special, defining life moments.

-Guests must be reminded to turn off the flash and shutter sounds on their phone in order to minimize interruptions.
+Guests must be reminded to turn off the flash and shutter sounds on their phones in order to minimize interruptions.
 Dozens of flashing lights could quickly give the honorable bridal party and guests quite the headache, especially in the magical low lighting of many wedding venues.
 The flashes aren’t ideal for the photographer, either.
 They could harm the composition and exposure of the photos.

 Capturing Footage for a Memorable Movie

 If the guests are particularly interested in capturing as much of the wedding as possible, they could work together to produce an adorable movie of the wedding and present it to the bride, groom, immediate family, and other interested guests after it has been edited.
-The movie should be saved to multiple flash drives and burned to DVD’s with uniquely designed cases.
+The movie should be saved to multiple flash drives and burned to DVD with uniquely designed cases.
 This ensures that everyone has two different copies that will stand the test of time.

 The movie can be broken down into different parts, all of which accessible from a single menu on the DVD.
 The first video should be footage of the wedding ceremony.
 The second should consist of all of the important moments shared between the bride and groom during the reception.
 A third might contain all of the spectacular moments shared among the guests, things that the bride and groom might have missed while in the spotlight.
 The final video should be comprised of one on one interviews with all of the different wedding guests.
-These spliced clips will tug at the heart strings of the bride and groom, as everyone they hold near and dear professes their love, emotional well wishes, and bittersweet memories to the couple on a disc that they can play over and over again.
+These spliced clips will tug at the heartstrings of the bride and groom, as everyone they hold near and dear professes their love, emotional good wishes, and bittersweet memories to the couple on a disc that they can play over and over again.

 Accepting or Making Emergency Calls

-One of the biggest issues that arises when weddings enforce a “no cell phones” policy is that guests are not able to access their phones in case of an emergency.
+One of the biggest issues that arise when weddings enforce a “no cell phones” policy is that guests are not able to access their phones in case of an emergency.
 Every guest could have very important things taking place in their lives, preventing them from parting with their cell phones.
 Some have kids that might try to contact them, others may have work emergencies that occur.
-While very few excuses warrant early dismissal from the wedding, each guest should be reachable in case of emergency.
+While very few excuses warrant early dismissal from the wedding, each guest should be reachable in case of an emergency.

 In addition, emergencies and natural disasters could very well occur during the wedding.
 In this case, time is of the essence.
 Fires, earthquakes, floods, tornadoes, and even sudden health complications require the ability to call emergency personnel immediately.
 If guests do not have access to their phones to call for help, the situation could turn for the worst.